mattantonelli/ffxiv-collect/README.md

 #### Set up the database
 Create the MySQL databases `ffxiv_collect_development` and `ffxiv_collect_test` as well as a database user with access to them

-#### Create the necessary 3rd party applications
+#### Create 3rd party applications
-1. Create a new [Discord app](https://discord.com/developers/applications/) for user authentication.
+* You will need to create a new [Discord app](https://discord.com/developers/applications/) for user authentication.
 Take note of the **client ID** and **secret**.
-    1. Set the redirect URI on the OAuth2 page of your app: `http://localhost:3000/users/auth/discord/callback`
+    * Set the redirect URI on the OAuth2 page of your app: `http://localhost:3000/users/auth/discord/callback`
+* You can optionally set up Google Analytics to analyze website traffic
+* You can optionally set up an S3 bucket on AWS to allow users to upload screenshots of collectables

-2. Configure the credentials file to match the format below using your data.
+Configure the credentials file to match the format below using your data.
 ```
 rm config/credentials.yml.enc
 rails credentials:edit